 Therefore, I would like to briefly share my own story with you.

-As a child my brothers and I lived in an environment of alcoholism and a multitude of drug addictions.
+As a child, my brothers and I lived in an environment of alcoholism and a multitude of drug addictions.
 We had to endure both mental and physical abuse.
-As a young man I had no job, no car, and no hope.
+As a young man, I had no job, no car, and no hope.
 Desperate to feel better about myself, I searched out the company of other miserable and morally corrupt people.
-I continued in the same lifestyle I was taught from my parents, even as I watched others, including loved ones, lose their lives to drugs.
+I continued in the same lifestyle I was taught by my parents, even as I watched others, including loved ones, lose their lives to drugs.

-As a free man it didn't take long to fall back into old habits with old friends.
-I quickly returned into alcoholism, but fortunately I saw I was headed down the wrong path again.
-It was at this time I reached out to a good friend of mine, my next door neighbor when I was growing up, George.
+As a free man, it didn't take long to fall back into old habits with old friends.
+I quickly returned to alcoholism, but fortunately, I saw I was headed down the wrong path again.
+It was at this time I reached out to a good friend of mine, my next-door neighbor when I was growing up, George.
 George is the type of person who was always there to encourage us kids.
 He never condemned us but, instead, wanted the very best for us.
 It was George who first taught me the good news about Jesus and the sacrifice he made for sinners; sinners just like me.

 I was skeptical at first, but George was able to show me irrefutable evidence that God, Jesus, and the Bible were true.
 When I finally allowed Jesus into my life by being baptized into his death, the changes were amazing.
 The void I felt in my life was filled, and my desire to do what was right because I wanted to increase a hundredfold.
 I continued to progress by leaps because I continued to seek out the strength and love of Jesus Christ.

 The eight years of sobriety I enjoyed, since that first talk with my friend George.
 I've enjoyed a life I once thought I would never have.
 I share my life with my wife and my beautiful children.
 I have a nice home, a job, and a wonderful growing family all made possible because of God and His greater plan for us fulfilled through His Son, Jesus Christ.